 Massachusetts' 'AA+' rating reflects considerable economic resources and a record of prudent financial management.
 Credit strengths are tempered by a very heavy debt burden; net tax-supported debt equals about 9% of personal income and Fitch expects that debt levels will remain high.
-The Stable Rating Outlook reflects the expectation that the Commonwealth will continue to act as needed to ensure budget balance and maintain an adequate budgeted reserve position.
-Fiscal 2011 revenues through October are \$414 million above estimates for the year.
-Year-to-date revenues are 5.7% (baseline) above fiscal 2010 results, with income tax withholding collections up 6.6% year-over-year and sales and use taxes up 2.6% (both baseline).
+The Stable Outlook reflects the expectation that the Commonwealth will continue to act as needed to ensure budget balance and maintain an adequate budgeted reserve position.
+Fiscal 2011 tax revenues have overperformed budget estimates, and on Jan.
+18, 2011 the Commonwealth raised its revenue forecast for the year by \$706 million, to \$19.8 billion.
+Fiscal year-to-date revenues through January are 6.9% (baseline) above fiscal 2010 results, with income tax withholding collections up 6.1% year-over-year and sales and use taxes up 3.7% (both baseline).
 A November 2010 ballot initiative to reduce the sales tax rate to 3% from 6.25%, which would have resulted in a significant reduction in revenues, failed.
 A much more limited ballot initiative to reverse the recent expansion of the sales tax to alcoholic beverages was approved by voters, for a revenue loss estimated at \$110 million annually.